ponzu-cms/ponzu/examples/createable/README.md

 methods needed to satisfy required interfaces for this kind of activity.

 ### Overview
-1. Implement `api.Createable` with the `Create(http.ResponseWriter, *http.Request)` method to allow outside POST requests
+1. Implement `api.Createable` with the `Create(http.ResponseWriter, *http.Request) error` method to allow outside POST requests
-2. Implement `editor.Mergeable` with the `Approve(http.ResponseWriter, *http.Request)` method so you can control the Approval / Rejection of submitted content OR
+2. Implement `editor.Mergeable` with the `Approve(http.ResponseWriter, *http.Request) error` method so you can control the Approval / Rejection of submitted content OR
-3. Implement `api.Trustable`  with the `AutoApprove(http.ResponseWriter, *http.Request)` method to bypass `Approve` and auto-approve and publish submitted content
+3. Implement `api.Trustable`  with the `AutoApprove(http.ResponseWriter, *http.Request) error` method to bypass `Approve` and auto-approve and publish submitted content

 There are various validation and request checks shown in this example as well.
 Please feel free to modify and submit a PR for updates or bug fixes!